inimah/inimah.github.io/_posts/2017-01-29-hello-world.md

 _NOPE_.

-Sadly, we want to.
-But PhD guys (and ladies - ahem) is not the smartest - the most brilliant people in the world.
+Sadly, we want to (esp. if you aim to be a noble prize winner).
+But PhD guys (and ladies - ahem) is not the most brilliant people in the world.
 No, you don't need to be the SMARTEST student to do a PhD.
 Although a portion of intelligence can help your PhD life.
-We, (at least - I), are those incurably curiousers who seek the _ANSWERs_ for our own _QUESTIONs_
+We, (at least - I), are those incurably curiousers who seek the _ANSWERs_ for our own _QUESTIONs_.
+Being optimistic - at some point (dusts in desert - or drop of water in ocean), our findings might create its unique contribution to the world.

 So, back to the story - Dorothy wants to know how to return home (the QUESTION), and at the end she found the ANSWER is her shoes.
 **_Envious_**.
 Like Dorothy, I wish to have **BRAIN**, **HEART**, and **COURAGE**, Dorothy's 3 best friends, for perseveringly finding the core problem to the edge of human knowledge boundary, and for surviving the failures when trying to push it further from the boundary.